 - Academic Transcript(s) (High School or College whichever applies.)

 - Student Aid Report (SAR) – Submit pages 1 & 2 of the SAR Report which provides the EFC# (Expected Family Contribution) and Student’s Information – SAR and EFC# is generated from the completed FAFSA Application

 - Three Letters of Recommendation (Current)

-Failure to submit the online application with all documents attached to the application by the deadline will disqualify an applicant from consideration for the Anne Moncrief Layman Nursing Scholarship.
+Failure to submit the online application with all documents attached to the application by the deadline will disqualify an applicant from consideration for the Anne Moncrief Layman Nursing Scholarship Endowment.
 The John Randolph Foundation Scholarship Committee reserves the right to interview applicants in the final stages of selection.

 The decision of the scholarship committee in all matters regarding scholarships is final.
 Canvassing a scholarship benefactor, any John Randolph Foundation trustee or employee shall result in immediate disqualification.
 Scholarship awards are subject to the availability of funds, meeting the criteria as outlined in the guidelines of the individual scholarship program and contingent upon acceptance and enrollment in an approved program.

 John Randolph Foundation respects the privacy of scholarship applicants.
 Any personal or financial information will be used for the purpose of assessing the scholarship application and will be made available solely to the Foundation's staff and scholarship selection committee.
 We make every effort to maintain your confidentiality.

 John Randolph Foundation is an Equal Opportunity Organization